metacall/jupyter-kernel/README.md

 MetaCall Jupyter Kernel is an open-source wrapper kernel that implements cross-language function calls through the [MetaCall Core](https://github.com/metacall/core) and the [Polyglot REPL](https://github.com/metacall/polyglot-repl).
 MetaCall Core is an open-source library that brings the polyglot programming experience to Developers.
 With MetaCall, developers can embed different programming languages through an easy-to-use high-level API.

 The Kernel exposes the MetaCall Core API which can be loaded and launched through a Jupyter Notebook interface.
 With this Notebook, the users can try out writing, mixing and embedding code in different programming languages.
+The project is available on [PyPi](https://pypi.org/project/metacall-jupyter/).

 ## Key features